 To decorate the cake:

-Purple, green, and yellow paste food coloring (or other colors depending upon the occasion)
+Purple, green, and yellow paste food coloring or sprinkles (or other colors depending upon the occasion)

 Stand mixer, or large mixing bowl if kneading by hand

-- Mix the dough: Combine the water and yeast in the bowl of a stand mixer and let it dissolve.
-Stir in the softened butter, milk, eggs, sugar, nutmeg, and salt.
-Add 3 cups of flour and stir to form a shaggy dough.
+Mix the dough.
+Combine the water and yeast in the bowl of a stand mixer and let it dissolve.
+Stir in the butter, milk, eggs, sugar, salt, and nutmeg.
+Add 3 cups of the flour and stir to form a shaggy dough.
 Reserve the remaining 1/2 cup of flour.

-- Let the dough rise: Clean the bowl used to mix the dough and film it lightly with vegetable oil.
+Let the dough rise.
+Clean the bowl used to mix the dough and coat it lightly with cooking spray or vegetable oil.
 Shape the dough into a ball with your hands, set it in the bowl, and cover with plastic wrap or a kitchen towel.
 Let the dough rise in a warm place until doubled in bulk, about 1 hour.

-- Roll the dough into a rectangle: Once the dough has doubled in bulk, scrape it out onto a lightly floured counter.
-Pat it into a rough rectangular shape using floured hands, then use a rolling pin to roll the dough into a fairly thin rectangle roughly 24 inches wide by 10 inches tall.
+Roll the dough into a rectangle.
+Scrape the dough out onto a lightly floured work surface.
+Using floured hands, pat it into a rough rectangular shape, then use a rolling pin to roll the dough into a fairly thin rectangle roughly 24 inches wide by 10 inches tall.

-- Spread the filling over the dough: Use a spatula to spread the butter in a thin layer all over the dough.
-Leave 1/2 inch of clear space at the top of the rectangle.
+Spread the filling over the dough.
+Use a spatula to spread the butter in a thin layer all over the dough, leaving a 1/2-inch border at the top of the rectangle.
 Whisk together the sugar and cinnamon, then sprinkle it evenly over the butter.
-Press lightly with the palms of your hands or the rolling pin to help the sugar stick to the butter.
+Press the cinnamon sugar lightly with the palms of your hands or the rolling pin to help it stick to the butter.

-- Roll up the dough: Starting at the long end closest to you, roll the dough up toward the top.
-A pastry scraper can help with this step if your dough sticks.
+Roll up the dough.
+Starting at the long end closest to you, roll the dough up toward the top.
+A pastry scraper can help with this step if your dough sticks to the counter.
 Pinch the log of dough closed and roll it over onto the seam.

-- Coil the log into a circle: Curl the log of dough into a ring and overlap the ends slightly so that the ring is the same height all around.
+Coil the log into a spiral.
+Curl the log of dough into a spiral and overlap the ends slightly so that the spiral is the same height all around.
 Pinch the dough lightly where the ends overlap so they form a seal.
-Transfer the round to a baking sheet lined with parchment.
+Transfer the spiral to a baking sheet lined with parchment.

-- Let the dough rise again and preheat the oven.
+Let the dough rise again and preheat the oven.
 Drape the dough loosely with plastic wrap.
 Let it rise at room temperature until it looks puffed and slightly larger, 45 to 60 minutes.
 Halfway through the rising, arrange a rack in the middle of the oven and heat to 350°F.

-Bake the king cake: Bake until lightly browned and golden on top, 30 to 40 minutes.
+Bake the king cake.
+Bake until lightly browned and golden-brown on top, 30 to 40 minutes.
 A little syrupy filling might ooze onto the baking sheet; this is normal.

-- Prepare the icing: Mix together the powdered sugar, almond extract, and 2 tablespoons of milk in a small bowl to create a thick, but pourable, icing.
-Add 1/2 tablespoon more milk as needed to adjust the consistency.
-Leave the icing white if you're decorating the cake with colored sprinkles, or divide the icing into three bowls and tint each one a different color with food dyes.
+Prepare the icing.
+Place the powdered sugar, milk, and almond extract in a small bowl and whisk together to create a thick, but pourable, icing.
+Add more milk 1/2 tablespoon at a time as needed to adjust the consistency.
+Leave the icing white if you're decorating the cake with colored sprinkles, or divide the icing into 3 bowls and tint each one a different color with food dyes.

-- Decorate the cake: Drizzle the frosting over the cake in patches of different color, letting some icing drizzle down the sides.
+Decorate the cake.
+Drizzle the frosting over the cake in patches of different color, letting some icing drizzle down the sides.
 "Paint" the cake with as many different patches or strips as you like.
-Cover with colored sprinkles, if you like.
+Cover with colored sprinkles if desired.

-- Freeze your cake: Let the cake cool completely, then wrap in a double layer of plastic wrap and foil.
-Do not add the icing.
-Freeze for up to three months.
-Thaw overnight on the counter, then frost before serving.
+Freeze your cake: Let the unfrosted cake cool completely, then wrap in a double layer of plastic wrap and foil.
+Freeze for up to 3 months.
+Thaw overnight at room temperature, then frost before serving.